chakrabar/chakrabar.github.io/_posts/articles/2018-01-22-porting-existing-webapi-to-aspnet-core-2.0.md

 #### [8] Migrating Web API to ASP.NET Core, the bad-ass way

-The <u>magical</u> **WebApiCompactShim** for migrating old Web API code.
+The <u>magical</u> **WebApiCompatShim** for migrating old Web API code.

-Microsoft has shipped a [WebApiCompactShim](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/application-model#application-model-usage-in-webapicompatshim) to help **migrate existing `Web API` projects to `AP.NET Core`**.
+Microsoft has shipped a [WebApiCompatShim](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/application-model#application-model-usage-in-webapicompatshim) to help **migrate existing `Web API` projects to `AP.NET Core`**.
 The [NuGet package](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.WebApiCompatShim/) has all the necessary code to make your old Web API code work as if nothing has happened.

 Some of the benefits of using this shim - all the old conventions basically!